 Activating your toad

 In order for your toad to bring the best luck, it must be activated.
 Try placing your toad on red paper or tie a piece of red ribbon around it.
-If the toad has red jewels on it (as do all the three-legged frogs in the shop), it is already activated.
+If the toad has red jewels on it, it is already activated.
 Another key piece of the lucky toad is its coin in its mouth.
 Make sure your toad has a Chinese coin in its mouth (a small dab of glue will help it stay there) and be sure the coin is turned with the Chinese writing up.
 Most Chinese coins have Chinese writing on one side and four symbols on the other.
 The symbols should always be on the underside with the Chinese writing turned up.